Bandenbekämpfung: World War II

 In keeping with these extreme measures, the OKW issued orders on 13 September 1941, that "Russian soldiers who had been overrun by the German forces and had then reorganised behind the front were to be treated as partisans—that is, to be shot.
 It was left to the commanders on the spot to decide who belonged to this category."
 In late 1941, German security divisions, including the 707th, 286th, 403rd, and 221st, conducted operations in Belarus that resulted in the execution of thousands of civilians, predominantly Jews.
-These actions were officially reported as anti-partisan activities, but the minimal German casualties suggest that these were not genuine combat operations against armed resistance.
+Between 11 October and 11 November 1941, with Order Police assistance, the 707th division itself executed no fewer than 10,431 persons.
+These actions were officially reported as anti-partisan activities, but the minimal German casualties suggest that these were not genuine combat operations against armed resistance but campaigns of terror.
+Correspondingly, terror became a deliberate military instrument and had already crystallized by December 1941, indicated by a comment from the operations officer of the 6th Army, who wrote to Army Group South on 7 December that consequent their field experience, they had learned: "Only those measures that frighten the population more than the terror of the partisans lead to results."

+Following the murder of upwards of 30,000 Jews during late July 1942 in the Minsk Ghetto—comprised by eastern and German Jews (most of the latter from Hamburg)—Commisar-General Wilhelm Kube, the ranking German official in Minsk, commented that: "The danger of the partisans being able to rely on Jewry in the future will then no longer exist.
+For me and the SD, it would naturally be most desirable to eliminate Jewry in General Region White Ruthenia altogether—once the Wehrmacht's economic claims have been satisfied."
+(Note: On 22 September 1943, Kube was killed after Soviet partisans planted an explosive device beneath his bed at his otherwise heavily-guarded residence.)
+Such unrestrained violence by Nazi forces—particularly police commandos—in burning down villages and deporting potential eastern laborers at gunpoint "stoked the Soviet partisan movement" according to historian Jochen Hellbeck.
+Many local inhabitants began leaving their villages "in droves" to join the resistance movement.

 Führer Directive 46

 A supposed partisan summarily executed by German forces in Minsk, Belorussia in 1942.
 The placard, in German and Belarusian, reads: "This man was the leader of a guerrilla group, and tortured the population for months, and plundered; therefore he is hanged!"